-There's never a dull moment in a Father interview.
-Having already turned his label, Awful Records, into the most talked about hip hop independent of recent years, providing a spring board for both iLoveMakonnen and Playboi Carti to break out of Atlanta and go onto international success, Father is now focusing on his own career.
-By Awful's prolific terms, it's been a while since Father dropped his second album Who's Gonna Get Fucked First - a year in fact.
-Now, with a renewed sense of clarity and a drug habit he's finally kicked, he's ready to drop his third album.
+There's never a dull moment in an interview with Father.
+Having already turned his label, Awful Records, into the most talked about hip-hop independent imprint of recent years -- providing a spring board for both iHeartMakonnen and Playboi Carti to break out of Atlanta and go onto international success -- Father is now focusing on his own career.
+By Awful's prolific terms, it's been a while since the rapper dropped his second album Who's Gonna Get Fucked First -- a year, in fact.
+Now, with a renewed sense of clarity (and after kicking a drug habit), he's ready to drop his third album.

-Fans aren't going to be disappointed; it's another trunk rattling collection of throbbing basslines, clicking percussion, and Father's laconic lyrics.
-With typical joking-not-joking sense of humour, he's called it I'm A Piece Of Shit.
-As we chatted over a few tequilas it turned out Father had plenty to say about recovering from drug addiction, Atlanta's explosion of talent, and a year he can't remember.
+Fans aren't going to be disappointed; it's another trunk-rattling collection of throbbing basslines, clicking percussion, and Father's laconic lyrics.
+With typical joking-not-joking sense of humor, he's called it I'm A Piece Of Shit.
+As we chatted over a few tequilas, it turned out Father had plenty to say about recovering from addiction, Atlanta's explosion of talent, and a year he can't remember.

 Atlanta seems to be going through a crazy explosion of talent right now.

 People like to work with each other, but at the same time, it's kinda not genuine.
 I just stay home.
 People come over and we work on stuff.
 People ask me to go to their studios, and I'm like, 'nahh.'
 I work from home, or from hotel rooms, just using a laptop, some monitors, an interface, and little mic I carry around.
 I send it off to my engineer, they mix it and it sounds crisp, like I could have done it in a professional studio.
 And as I produce everything myself, it's easier for me to work like that.

 There's definitely an ATL sound to your production.